This is my Covid pneumonia story and how the fruit of the Spirit has helped me through my journey.

 The days went well, and then Sunday came.
 We went to church and ate at a spacious restaurant where you don’t have to sit real close to others.

-We took a nap that afternoon.
+That afternoon we took a nap.
 Suddenly out of nowhere, I sneezed five times in a row.
 Then the baby sneezed.

 Later I noticed the baby’s head seemed a little more warm than usual.
 But I thought maybe it was because he’d been sleeping.